Transformative cell therapy programs

 Parkinson’s disease is a progressive neurodegenerative disorder caused by the loss of dopamine-producing cells in the brain.
 As the world’s second-most common neurodegenerative disorder, it impacts millions of people globally, yet the standard of care has seen only nominal improvement in 60 years.
 We’re trying to change that.

-Our Phase 2 study for Parkinson’s disease will begin enrollment in the first half of 2024.
+Our Phase 2 study for Parkinson’s disease will begin enrollment in 2024.